Zepp Health (NYSE:ZEPP) Given a $4.96 Price Target at Fundamental Research

-Zepp Health (NYSE:ZEPP – Get Free Report) received a $4.96 target price from Fundamental Research in a report issued on Tuesday, BayStreet.CA reports.
-The firm currently has a “buy” rating on the stock.
-Fundamental Research’s target price points to a potential upside of 408.72% from the stock’s current price.
+Fundamental Research set a $4.96 target price on Zepp Health (NYSE:ZEPP – Free Report) in a report published on Tuesday, BayStreet.CA reports.
+The brokerage currently has a buy rating on the stock.

 About Zepp Health